joshgallantt/Mercury/README.md

 ```

 ### 5. Per Request Overrides
-You can override or add additional values at the time of request:
+At the time of request you can override or add additional data:
 ```swift
 let result = await client.get(
     path: "/users/123",